ZZZhaoz/CSC207-Lab2/recipe.md

 - 3/4 cup unsweetened cocoa powder d
 - ...

+## Instructions2:
+1. Preheat the oven to 350°F (175°C).
+2. In a large bowl, whisk together the flour, sugar, and cocoa powder.
+3. ...

 ## Instructions:
 1. Preheat the oven to 350°F (175°C).
 2. In a large bowl, whisk together the flour, sugar, and cocoa powder.